Carolyn Chute: Use of politics in fiction

-Chute's Recipe for Revolution might be her most "political novel."
-Her hero, Guillaume (“Gordon”) St. Onge, is a big, imposing man overburdened by compassion.
-Indeed, this may be his tragic flaw, in a book constructed in some respects like a Greek tragedy.
-His compassion fills him with rage and despair as a young man at the injustices of American society and the ever tightening grip of a corporate state on its citizens, a view gleaned from his incessant reading of American history and politics.
-It also leads him, upon inheriting his family place in rural Maine and some valuable stocks, to found a community called simply “the Settlement,” which he fills with everyone from poor Maine French Acadian relatives to cousins of his Passamaquoddy first wife to orphans of the drug wars.
-And to the embrace of many of the women among them, who become his “wives,” birth numerous children by him, and somehow live together in what has become a bustling, self-sufficient, happy rural enclave.
+Chute's Recipe for Revolution may be her most overtly political novel.
+Its protagonist, Guillaume (“Gordon”) St. Onge, is a large man whose strong sense of compassion is central to the novel and contributes to his tragic trajectory.
+His concern over what he perceives as injustices in American society and the increasing influence of the corporate state leads him to study American history and politics.
+After inheriting his family's property in rural Maine and valuable stocks, St. Onge establishes a community known as “the Settlement.”
+The community includes poor Maine French Acadian relatives, relatives of his Passamaquoddy first wife, and orphans of the drug wars.
+Several of the women in the community become his wives, and together they have numerous children while living in the Settlement as a self-sufficient rural community.

 By the time of the story, some of these children have grown to teenagers.
 Led by precocious fifteen year old neighbor Bri, infatuated with Gordon, and author of the eponymous Recipe for Revolution, the teenagers, mostly the girls, form the True Maine Militia and playfully act out Gordon’s animus against the corporate lobbyists who dominate our politics.
 But Bri also attracts the attention of lefty anti-corporate activists from Boston, who see in Gordon a link to working class Americans.
 He reluctantly agrees to their efforts to feature him in rallies and seminars around the Northeast.
 But they insist he drop his ties to militias, which began with an old friendship with a Vietnam vet and neighbor and have continued out of his conviction that Americans have to be united against the common corporate foe.

 The rallies sometimes prove riotous, as Gordon is a powerful and passionate speaker.
 And Gordon and his young followers continue to insist on the right of a free people to self-defense.
 But the new attention to “the Prophet” (soon to be “the mad Prophet”) on the part of the media, depicted with deep revulsion, leads to growing attention on the part of shadowy authorities; and some militarized agency or agencies of the government lay virtual siege to the Settlement, confirming Gordon’s view of the character of the American State and exposing what philosopher Giorgio Agamben calls the “permanent state of exception” in which we all live.